 A good example of what I am talking about is their development of the concept of marginal utility, which is the basis of the demand curve, which in turn is a cornerstone of modern economics.
 The development of marginal utility, along with the many concepts that are based on it, such as opportunity cost, consumer surplus, indifference curves, and the marginal rate of substitution, is nothing more than a series of plausible suppositions that are derived, in a logical sequence, from this original concept.
 Such a methodology may satisfy the less-than-rigorous requirements of philosophy, but it most certainly does not satisfy the more rigorous requirements of science.
 A series of plausible but untested suppositions is hardly a sound basis on which to found a science, and certainly not one that has had as significant and frequently harmful real-world consequences as economics.

-It is clear what we must do if we are to free ourselves from this false belief, as well as the accompanying unhealthy obsession with money, and with making as much of it as possible: we must reject the economists’ substitution of happiness with utility, for the latter is an invented concept that does not help us to understand human behaviour, as well as the motivations that make us do the things we do, while it has misled many people into believing that money – and thus, making or acquiring as much of it as possible – is the most important thing in the world.
+It is clear what we must do if we are to free ourselves from this false belief, as well as the accompanying unhealthy obsession with money, and with making as much of it as possible: we must reject the economists’ substitution of utility for happiness, for the former is an invented concept that does not help us to understand human behaviour, as well as the motivations that make us do the things we do, while it has misled many people into believing that money – and thus, making or acquiring as much of it as possible – is the most important thing in the world.

 Although communism was formally stated as an economic doctrine in the nineteenth century, it only became dominant in a practical sense during the twentieth century.

-The inclusion of the word “science” in the original name for what is now simply called the “Nobel Economics Prize” was probably meant to encourage people to believe that economics is just as precise, rigorous, and reliable as the three sciences which already had a Nobel Prize – physics, chemistry, and biology or medicine.
-But this widespread belief is wrong, for as I have argued throughout the second part of this book, economics most certainly is not a science.
+The inclusion of the word “science” in the original name for what is now simply called the “Nobel Economics Prize” was probably meant to encourage people to believe that economics is just as precise, rigorous, and reliable as the three sciences that already had a Nobel Prize – physics, chemistry, and biology or medicine.
+But this widespread belief is wrong, for as I have argued throughout the second part of this book, economics most certainly is not a science, since economists do not follow the scientific method, and they adhere to a philosophical, rather to a scientific, standard of truth.

 By this word, I mean the game that is played with the feet, and not the American version of this sport, which is primarily played with the hands, and therefore should be called handball, passball, runball, or throwball, but not football.
 In a typical game of American football, the ball is in contact with the feet for, in total, less than thirty seconds, or less than 1% of the time.
 At all other times, it is a violation of the rules for a player to kick or touch the ball with one’s feet.